webgpu/webgpufundamentals/webgpu/lessons/webgpu-debugging.md

   Like the example above, the webgpu-dev-extension has an option to show the errors interleaved with the source WGSL, rather than just a terse error message. (the default)

+* <a id="check-for-multiple-updates"></a> Check for Multiple Updates

+  Checks if you updated a buffer or texture more than once per submit.
+  [See below](#multiple-updates) for what that means.

 ## WebGPU-Inspector